JeesyJackson83/MacGiver/README.md

 This program is a standalone

 Files
-mcgivgame.py, main script the one to run constant.py, place for constants class_gyv.py, Maze class, player class, objects class images/, directory for image files
+main.py, main script the one to run constant.py, place for constants classes/ directory for character.py, level_cfg.py, objects.py images/ directory for image files
-Level.txt, files for maze
+Level_design.txt, files for maze requirement.txt, dependence
-requirement.txt, dependences for feeding pip README.md, you're reading it!
+README.md, you're reading it!

 Features